 Hygiene is another thing that coffee can help you with.
 Several studies have found that if you put coffee grounds on your face and rub it, you can remove lots of dead skin which, at the very least, will help you feel fresh and clean.

 Aside from the physical ailments that coffee can protect you from, it can also aid in your fight against the worst enemy you can have in critical situations: yourself.
 In danger, alone and scared, you’re more than likely to lose hope and the will to move forward.
 Depression is a serious mental illness that most people fail to understand.
 It’s a vicious cycle that you don’t want to get caught up in.
 Luckily, coffee can help you.

 It has been found to have the abilities to boost morale and enhancing your mood.
-By extension, it also reduces the risk of self-harm or suicide.
+By extension, it also reduces the risk of self-harm.
 This is important because if you’re alone, coffee might be the best thing that you have on hand as it can give you a few minutes to unwind and evaluate your situation while giving you the mental energy that you will need to face the day.
 On the other hand, if you’re trying to survive in groups, death can make or break you in a situation.
 In both scenarios, coffee plays an important role in giving you a sense of normalcy while at the same time giving some form of protection for your mental health.

 While coffee may not be at the top of your priority list, you may still want to consider integrating it after you’ve managed to get all your basic need items together.
 Coffee has been proven to be beneficial in many areas such as gardening, health, hygiene, and bartering.
 It may not seem like much, but at the end of the day, coffee might just end up saving your life over and over again.